Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 Working Holiday Application Advice and Tips

-After six years of helping others with the working holiday visa application process, I’ve picked up a few bits of crucial advice that may be helpful along the way.
+After years of helping others with the working holiday visa application process, I’ve picked up a few bits of crucial advice that may be helpful along the way.

 - Be sure to fill in all form fields when completing the IEC application.
 If a question does not relate to you, enter ‘n/a’ or ‘not applicable.’
-This is especially relevant with regards to the intended work/employment questions.
-Canada’s working holiday program offers an open work permit, so do not enter any job details in these fields, even if you do happen to have something arranged.

 - Some countries have a residency requirement e.g. Sweden, the Netherlands.
 If you are from one of these countries it is mandatory to list a permanent mailing address in your home country to be eligible for the IEC.
-If you don’t, you will be automatically refused.
+If you don’t, you will be automatically refused

 - The question ‘What is your current country/territory of residence?‘ refers to where you physically are at the time of application.
 If this has changed since you completed your IEC profile, add a Letter of Explanation in your application and explain where you currently are.

 - Police certificates are required from each country or territory where you have lived for six months or more.
-The certificate(s) must be no more than 12 months old unless they are from a country you no longer live in and not returned to.
-If not in English or French, the certificate must be translated.
+The certificate(s) must be no more than 12 months old unless they are from a country you no longer live in and have not returned to.
+If not in English or French, the certificate must be translated

 - It is generally easier to complete a medical before entering Canada to activate your IEC.
 It is possible to do a medical in Canada after you have arrived but you will have to go to a border to have your work permit details changed after the medical has been processed.
-This loses you time on your work permit and may cost extra money.
+This loses you time on your work permit and may cost extra money

 - Before submitting your IEC work permit application, make sure you have uploaded each document in the right category.

 - Don’t leave it until the last minute to submit.
 Although you have 20 days to submit the documents, do not wait to submit until the 20th day.
-Anything can happen – computer failure, server issues…both at your end and with CIC.
+Anything can happen – computer failure, server issues…both at your end and with IRCC.
 Don’t risk it!
 If you don’t have a document (e.g. police certificate) by the time you need to upload it, submit the details in a ‘Letter of Explanation’ in this slot instead.

 - Once you have your POE, print it at least once and then save it onto your computer and keep a backup via the cloud/email/USB storage.
 Don’t let your only copy of your all-important POE be an online version.
 You never know when websites are going to be down for maintenance or have other technical issues!